10 Non-Touristy Things To Do in NYC - August 2026

 3. Conjuring Arts Research Center

 If you haven’t heard the term, conjuring arts encompasses magic, ventriloquism, and sleight of hand.
-The Conjuring Arts Research Center includes a vast collection of books and resources to let you perfect your own tricks, learn some new ones, or just explore the intriguing history of this ancient profession.
+The Conjuring Arts Research Center includes a vast collection of books and resources to let you perfect your own tricks, learn some new ones, or just dig into the intriguing history of this ancient profession.
 Visitors love this unique center for magic, with recent visitors commenting on the great library, and massive collection of works on and related to magic.

 Location: 11 W 30th St, New York, NY 10001, United States